Category Archives: Bavarian Royals

 Empress Elisabeth with her two eldest surviving children, Gisela and Rudolf with a portrait of the deceased Sophie on the wall in 1858; Credit – Wikipedia

 Gisela was never close to her mother.
-Empress Elisabeth’s mother-in-law Archduchess Sophie, born Princess Sophie of Bavaria, was also Elisabeth’s aunt and deemed the teenaged mother too young to care for her first two children.
+Empress Elisabeth’s mother-in-law Archduchess Sophie, born Princess Sophie of Bavaria, was also Elisabeth’s aunt and deemed the teenage mother too young to care for her first two children.
 After their baptisms, Sophie and Gisela were taken away from their mother and raised by their grandmother.

 Gisela with her brother Rudolf in 1861; Credit – Wikipedia

-Gisela was two-years-old when her brother Rudolf, the Crown Prince and heir to the throne, was born.
+Gisela was two years old when her brother Rudolf, the Crown Prince and heir to the throne, was born.
 Gisela had a close relationship with her brother even after she married and moved to Bavaria.
 She never got over Rudolf’s suicide.
-On January 30, 1889, at Mayerling, a hunting lodge in the Vienna Woods which Rudolf had purchased, in an apparent suicide plot, Rudolf shot his 17-year-old mistress Baroness Mary Vetsera and then shot himself.
+On January 30, 1889, at Mayerling, a hunting lodge in the Vienna Woods which Rudolf had purchased, in an apparent suicide plot, Rudolf shot his 17-year-old mistress Baroness Mary Vetsera, and then shot himself.

 Gisela and Prince Leopold of Bavaria in 1872; Credit – Wikipedia

 In April 1872, Gisela was betrothed to her second cousin Prince Leopold of Bavaria, son of Prince Regent Luitpold of Bavaria and Archduchess Augusta of Austria.
-Leopold’s father Prince Luitpold served as Prince Regent from 1886 until his death in 1912 due to the mental incompetence of his nephews King Ludwig II and King Otto.
+Leopold’s father Prince Luitpold served as Prince Regent from 1886 until he died in 1912 due to the mental incompetence of his nephews King Ludwig II and King Otto.
 On April 20, 1873, 16-year-old Gisela and 27-year-old Leopold were married at the Augustinerkirche, the parish church of the Habsburgs, near Hofburg Palace in Vienna.
 The bride was overshadowed by her radiant and youthful-looking mother.
 Wedding festivities included a special performance of Shakespeare’s A Midsummer Night’s Dream and a gala ball given by the city of Vienna at the Musikverein, a concert hall.
 Gisela was warmly welcomed by Leopold’s family in Munich.
 The couple had a happy marriage and lived in the Palais Leopold in the Schwabing section of Munich, Kingdom of Bavaria, now in the German state of Bavaria.

 Gisela and Leopold had four children: